Lugu Lake is a scenic body of water located in the southwestern Yunnan and Sichuan Provinces of China.

 Surrounded by lush forests, hills and mountains, the Lugu Lake area is packed with nature and is known for its traditionally organic, preserved lifestyle.

-Its inhabitants and visitors enjoy some of the most unspoiled, fascinating and original wonders that the world has to offer.
+Inhabitants and visitors of Lugu Lake enjoy some of the most unspoiled, fascinating and original wonders that the world has to offer.

 There are 5 islands on Lugu Lake.